 Once we have received the completed form we will check the eligibility of the nomination and then assess whether it meets the criteria.
 If we feel the property does have community value it will be added to the "List of Assets of Community Value".
 Assets will remain on the list for five years and a land charge will be registered against the property.
 We aim to assess nominations within eight weeks of receipt.

 If the nomination is ineligible, we will notify the nominee and provide an explanation as to why it was unsuccessful.
 In such circumstances the property will be added to the list of "Unsuccessful Community Nominations".
 There is no appeal or review process for unsuccessful nominations.

 The owner of the property must advise the Council when they intend to sell the property and we will publicise this on our web site as well as informing the nominator.

 If you want to make a bid you must inform us within six weeks of us telling you the property is available to purchase.
-An expression of interest form is available to download from the bottom of the page.
+Please use the expression of interest form to make a bid.

 Expressions of interest can only be made by the following types of organisations that can prove a local connection:

 - A charity

 - A company limited by guarantee that is non profit distributing

 - An industrial and provident society / community benefit societies that is non profit distributing